dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

 This example sets up a 3 by 3 grid of actors with the following accessibility functionality:

   - They have a focus order that moves from top left to bottom right (when using the accessibility next and previous gestures).
-  - They contain text that will be spoken out loud (via text-to-speach) when the focus changes.
+  - They contain text that will be spoken out loud (via text-to-speech) when the focus changes.

 Note that all the above is set via the AccessibilityManager and not as properties within the actors.